 Which procedure is the correct one for you depends on many factors, and the decision is best made during consultation with a Board Certified Plastic Surgeon.
-Liposuction may be best for some, while a tummy tuck will be better for others.
-For some people a hybrid of the two procedures, like a Mini Tummy Tuck may be better.
+The correct procedure depends on the problem being fixed.
+Liposuction will be best for isolated disproportionate fat, while a tummy tuck will be better for abdominal wall laxity involving the muscle and skin.

 The following rules usually apply: If your skin tone is good (tight) and there is are localized areas of fat in the abdominal wall or sides, Liposuction can often help.
 If your skin is loose or redundant (folding over) and the underlying muscles are lax (commonly seen after weight loss or pregnancy), then a Tummy Tuck will provide superior correction.

 The goal is to find the best procedure for you.
 The procedure which offers the best correction with the quickest recovery.
 Liposuction, Tummy Tucks (Abdominoplasty) and Mini Tummy Tucks (Mini-Abdominoplasty) all work better if you are near your ideal weight and a non-smoker.
 Smokers have a greatly increased risk of wound healing problems when compared with their non-smoking counterparts.